denis-selimovic/ProjectHub/README.md

 - [Gateway service](/gateway-service) - a single-point entry for the backend

 ## Web Application
-This project consists of a web application that showcases the functionalities developed on the backed.
-The web application is developed using Angular framework and you can find the source code [here](/frontend).
+This project consists of a web application that showcases the functionalities developed on the backend.
+The web application is developed using Angular framework and you can find the source code [in this folder](/frontend).

 ## Startup
 You can run the application utilizing the docker setup.
 In order to do so, follow the next steps: